hkxiaoyao/kiro-account-manager/README.md

 3. Login with Google, GitHub, or BuilderId
 4. Manage your Kiro accounts with ease!

+## 🔨 Build from Source (Fork Users)

+If you want to build the application yourself:

+1. **Fork** this repository to your account
+2. Go to **Actions** tab and enable workflows
+3. Click **"Build (Fork)"** workflow on the left
+4. Click **"Run workflow"** button to start building
+5. Wait ~15 minutes for the build to complete
+6. Download artifacts from the completed workflow run

+> ⚠️ Self-built versions are unsigned by default.
+Windows will show a security warning during installation.
+>
+> 💡 To enable code signing, add these secrets to your fork: `TAURI_SIGNING_PRIVATE_KEY` and `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`
+>
+> ⚠️ The "Release" workflow is for the author only (requires private repo access).
+Fork users should use "Build (Fork)" workflow instead.

 ## ❓ FAQ

 **Q: Login failed?**